 Should the worker return to work in a diminished capacity, they are eligible to continue receiving temporary disability.
 However, the worker will only receive two-thirds of the difference in their pay.
 These benefits are available for 300 weeks.

 Once a worker is found to be permanently disabled, they will receive two-thirds of their weekly pay for up to 500 weeks.
-Workers are considered permanently disable when they are unable to return to their jobs.
+Workers are considered permanently disabled when they are unable to return to their jobs.
 Furthermore, the worker must be unable to perform any other work.

 Permanent partial disability benefits are also available to workers.
 The amount a worker receives is dependent upon the degree of disability assigned by a doctor.
-A worker found to be 100 percent disabled is eligible doe up to $18,604.
+A worker found to be 100 percent disabled is eligible for up to $18,604.

 Hire An Indianapolis Workers’ Compensation Attorney